INeddHelp/Discord-Bot-Template/README.md

 - Use the link you copied before and paste it on google
 - Invite your bot to the server
 - Now type in chat @the-name-you-gave-your-bot and it should print out 'Hello!'

+If you have any issue during the path, please submit an issue.

+Thank you for choosing my repository.